did10/GrooD/README.md

 ## GrooD implementations

 In the current tool, users can choose from three GrooD implementations, each with its specific advantages.
 Multi-threading is recommended for use across implementations, but especially recommended for **GrooD**.
+Notably, only GrooD has been extensively tested so far, while **XGrooD** and **MultiGrooD** are still experimental.

 ### GrooD

 The standard implementation of **GrooD** uses the ```scikit-learn``` implementation of ```GradientBoostingRegressor``` wrapped in a ```MultiOutputRegressor```, where each Regressor predicts the proportions of a single cell type.
-The model is comparably slow but convinces by rather accurate predictions, while less prone to overfitting.
-Optimal parameters are **XXX**.
+The model is comparably slow but convinces by rather accurate predictions.
+Optimal parameters are given by default.
 This implementation can be used setting ```--grood_mode grood```.

 ### XGrooD

 **XGrooD** is designed and functionally very similar to GrooD but makes use of the ```XGBoost``` implementation of ```XGBRegressor``` wrapped in a ```MultiOutputRegressor```, where each Regressor predicts the proportions of a single cell type.
 Due to hist boosting this model is comparably fast.
-Optimal parameters are **XXX**.
 This implementation can be used setting ```--grood_mode xgrood```.

 ### MultiGrooD

 Different to GrooD and XGrooD, **MultiGrooD** employs a custom gradient boosting model from ```XGBoost``` that uses a multi target prediction strategy.
 Basically, each leave of a single tree predicts the proportion of a single cell type.
 Thereby, the booster learns the predictions of cell type proportions in relation to each other and is further constraint to a maximum prediction of 1 across cell types per sample.
-Optimal parameters are **XXX**.
 This implementation can be used setting ```--grood_mode multigrood```.